vitch/kohana-jelly/guide/jelly/field-types.md

 #### `Jelly_Field_Image`

 Represents an image upload.
-This behaves almost exactly the same as `Jelly_Field_File` except it allows an unlimited number of resized images to be created from the original.
+This behaves almost exactly the same as `Jelly_Field_File` except it allows to transform the original image and create unlimited number of different thumbnails.

-Here is an example illustrating the `thumbnails` property.
-All properties are optional:
+Here is an example where you resize the original image and create a thumbnail.

 	Jelly::field('image', array(
-		// ...set your other properties...
-		'thumbnails' => array (
+		// where to save the original image
+		'path'			  => 'upload/images/',
+		// transformations for the original image, refer to the Image module on available methods 'transformations' => array(
+			'resize' => array(1600, 1600, Image::AUTO),  // width, height, master dimension
+		),
+		// desired quality of the saved image, default 100 'quality'		  => 75,
+		// define your thumbnails here, if saving the thumbnail to the original's directory don't forget to set a prefix 'thumbnails'      => array (
 			// 1st thumbnail
 			array(
 				// where to save the thumbnail
-				'path'   => DOCROOT.'upload/images/my_thumbs/',
+				'path'   => 'upload/images/thumbs/',
-				// width, height, resize type
+				// prefix for the thumbnail filename
+				'prefix' => 'thumb_',
+				// transformations for the thumbnail, refer to the Image module on available methods 'transformations' => array(
-				'resize' => array(500, 500, Image::AUTO),
-				// width, height, offset_x, offset_y
+					'resize' => array(500, 500, Image::AUTO),  // width, height, master dimension
-				'crop'   => array(100, 100, NULL, NULL),
+					'crop'   => array(100, 100, NULL, NULL),   // width, height, offset_x, offset_y
-				// NULL defaults to Image::$default_driver
-				'driver' => 'ImageMagick',
+				),
+				// desired quality of the saved thumbnail, default 100 'quality' => 50,
 			),
 			// 2nd thumbnail
 			array(